andremiller/andremiller-net/src/pages/content/ncr-decision-mate-v-computer-ncr-dmv.md

 ![ncr_dmv.jpg](/images/dmv/ncr_dmv.jpg)

-I received this computer from a very kind person advertisting floppy disks on our neighbourhood WhatsApp group in December 2024.
-When I enquiried, I was surprised to learn that they also had a few other items, one of which was this NCR DMV!
+I received this computer from a very kind person advertising floppy disks on our neighbourhood WhatsApp group in December 2024.
+When I inquired, I was surprised to learn that they also had a few other items, one of which was this NCR DMV!
 They received it after cleaning out a garage for someone else.
 Unfortunately all the floppies were blank so I had no software and the machine showed no sign of life when I tried to turn it on.

 I managed to repair the machine, write software to floppy disks and boot it.